TrishaChetani/TrishaChetani/README.md

   - Hey there 👋 I'm <strong>Trisha Chetani</strong>.
    </p>
    <p align="left">
    - 🔭  I love learning about any new topic.
-To improve me professionally, I spend most of my time learning about testing and development through making and involving myself in open source projects or any other collaboration.
+To improve me professionally, I spend most of my time learning about software testing and development through making and involving myself in open source projects or any other collaboration.
   </p>
   <p align="left">
   - 👯  I do share what and how I am approaching learning new topics both personally and professionally.